 Toleration policy regarding soft drugs and coffee shops

+In the Netherlands, it is against the law to possess, sell or produce drugs.
 Soft drugs are less damaging to health than hard drugs.
-In the Netherlands, coffee shops are permitted to sell cannabis under certain strict conditions.
-A coffee shop is an establishment where cannabis may be sold but no alcoholic drinks may be sold or consumed.
+Therefore, in the Netherlands, coffee shops are permitted to sell cannabis under certain strict conditions.
+A coffee shop is an establishment where cannabis is sold but no alcoholic drinks are sold or consumed.
 This is part of the Dutch policy of toleration.

 Toleration policy regarding soft drugs

-The Netherlands has a policy of toleration regarding soft drugs.
-This means that the sale of soft drugs in coffee shops is a criminal offence but the Public Prosecution Service does not prosecute coffee shops for this offence.
+In the Netherlands, it is against the law to possess, sell or produce drugs.
+However, the Netherlands has a policy of toleration regarding soft drugs.
+This means that the sale of small quantities of soft drugs in coffee shops is a criminal offence but the Public Prosecution Service does not prosecute coffee shops for this offence.

 Neither does the Public Prosecution Service prosecute members of the public for possession of small quantities of soft drugs.
 These quantities are defined as follows:

 - no more than 5 grams of cannabis (marijuana or hash);

 The sale of cannabis (hash and marijuana) in coffee shops is tolerated, provided that coffee shops keep to the prescribed rules or ‘toleration criteria’.
 Coffee shops: